How to Love Yourself

 “Of course I haven’t been well and have not been at my best.
 How could I possibly be?
 I have not been treating myself with the love and respect I deserve.
 I’d like to do a better job of that, and I’m committed to learning how and moving forward.”

 That language is accepting.
 It’s compassionate.
-It’s understanding.
-It’s also hopeful, and leads you towards something better.
+It shows self-understanding.
+It’s also hopeful, and leads you towards developing greater self-esteem.

 Choosing to have a good, nurturing, responsible and compassionate relationship with yourself is what it means to love yourself… even when you don’t feel like it.